 Wonderful.
 Well done them.
 What a fantastic service they provide to their customers.

 Or do they?
 When something goes wrong and passengers don't arrive at their destination in a reasonable time, what happens?
 Well, easyJet makes it as hard a possible for passengers to make a claim for flight delay compensation.
 First, their website makes little reference to compensation.
-Under questions 'My flight has been delayed more than 3 hours' there is no mention of flight delay compensation, just that passengers are entitled to refreshments.
+Under questions 'My flight has been delayed more than 3 hours' there is no reference to claiming compensation, just that passengers are entitled to refreshments.
 The compensation is referred to in a form with the obscure title: 'EU261 Compensation'.
 Not exactly helpful is it?

 If you get that far, there is a form to fill in then a promised 7 day response time.
 Problem is, our clients tell us easyJet don't reply.
 In fact, our experience is they often fail to reply to our solicitor letters, nor to Court proceedings and have even failed to reply to Court Judgements we have obtained against them!